 There is no end to the theories about his identity.
-Prof. Emmanuel Anati believes it was Pepi i, a pharaoh on the scene in the 24th century b.c.e.
-Prof. Israel Finkelstein believes the Exodus account was modeled after Pharaoh Necho ii in the late-seventh century b.c.e.
-Most popular films about the Exodus, including Cecil DeMille’s 1956 classic, The Ten Commandments, favor Ramesses ii (13th century b.c.e.).
+Prof. Emmanuel Anati believes it was Pepi i, a pharaoh on the scene as early as the 24th century b.c.e.
+Prof. Israel Finkelstein believes the Exodus account was modeled after the late-seventh century b.c.e. pharaoh Necho ii.
+Many popular films about the Exodus, including Cecil DeMille’s The Ten Commandments and Dreamworks’ The Prince of Egypt, favor Ramesses ii (13th century b.c.e.).

 David Down opined Neferhotep i.
 Alfred Edersheim believed it was Thutmose ii.
 Herman Hoeh, originally following a form of Velikovskian chronology, initially believed it was Merenre Nemtyemsaf ii; later, following more conventional chronology, Amenhotep ii.
 Isaac Asimov believed it to be Merneptah.
-According to Sigmund Freud—yes, even the famous psychologist studied the question—it was Akhenaten.
+According to Sigmund Freud—yes, even the famous psychologist studied the question—Akhenaten was the key figure in the Exodus account.

 Then there are the theories of the early historians.
 Josephus, the first-century c.e.
 Jewish author, believed it was one of the pharaohs named Thutmose.
 Manetho, the third-century b.c.e.
-Egyptian historian, wrote that it was one of the Amenhoteps.
+Egyptian historian, identified him as one of the Amenhoteps.
 Tacitus identified him as Bakenranef, and Diodorus claimed it was Hatshepsut.

 Overwhelmed yet?
 Amid the endless speculation, one can appreciate the title of John Gee’s 1997 journal article, “Who Was Not the Pharaoh of the Exodus?”

 Does answering this question require a vast revision of historical chronologies?
-Conversely, do we have to ignore or dismiss various biblical verses in order to reconcile secular history with biblical history?
+Conversely, do we have to ignore or dismiss various biblical verses in order to reconcile secular history with the biblical?

 Let’s dive into one of the most common and complex questions in biblical archaeology.